Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Calculation of the Conserved Quantities

-where the notation $|j+i,j+i\rangle$ now denotes the $SU(2)$ highest-weight state in the lowest-level descendant spin-$(j+i)$ multiplet.
-Because the $|j+i,j+i\rangle$ states are Virasoro primary, acting on the elements of this basis with the mode expressions of the conserved quantities we need to evaluate in the $SU(2)_1$ theory (composed solely of Virasoro modes) does not require knowledge of the explicit form of the $|j+i,j+i\rangle$ state in terms of the modes of the affine $SU(2)$ current acting on the underlying WZW primary state $|j\rangle$.
-Each basis \eqref{eq:szabelianbasis} at fixed $i$ spans a section of the full $SU(2)_1$ conformal tower with fixed $j^z = j+i$.
-For $i = 0$, $j^z = j$, so the basis \eqref{eq:szabelianbasis} is simply the original Abelian basis \eqref{eq:abelianbasis}.
-The number of such bases at fixed $i$ in which an eigenvalue of the conserved quantities occurs then determines the dimension of the $SU(2)$ multiplet associated to that eigenvalue: if the eigenvalue occurs in $s$ such bases in addition to \eqref{eq:abelianbasis}, the multiplet is a spin-$s$ multiplet.
+where the notation $|j+i,j+i\rangle$ now denotes the $\rm{SU}(2)$ highest-weight state in the lowest-level descendant spin-$(j+i)$ multiplet.
+Because the $|j+i,j+i\rangle$ states are Virasoro primary, acting on the elements of this basis with the mode expressions of the conserved quantities we need to evaluate in the $\rm{SU}(2)_1$ theory (composed solely of Virasoro modes) does not require knowledge of the explicit form of the $|j+i,j+i\rangle$ state in terms of the modes of the affine $\rm{SU}(2)$ current acting on the underlying WZW primary state $|j\rangle$.
+Each basis Eq.~\eqref{eq:szabelianbasis} at fixed $i$ spans a section of the full $\rm{SU}(2)_1$ conformal tower with fixed $j^z = j+i$.
+For $i = 0$, $j^z = j$, so the basis Eq.~\eqref{eq:szabelianbasis} is simply the original Abelian basis Eq.~\eqref{eq:abelianbasis}.
+The number of such bases at fixed $i$ in which an eigenvalue of the conserved quantities occurs then determines the dimension of the $\rm{SU}(2)$ multiplet associated to that eigenvalue: if the eigenvalue occurs in $s$ such bases in addition to Eq.~\eqref{eq:abelianbasis}, the multiplet is a spin-$(j+s)$ multiplet.

-For the calculation in the non-Abelian $SU(2)_2$ theory, we can no longer use the Abelian basis \eqref{eq:abelianbasis}.
-Instead of building a similar non-Abelian basis from the modes $J^a_{-n}$, we take the 3-fermion theory point of view, though instead making use of the $\phi^a(x)$ of \eqref{eq:jphi}.
+For the calculation in the $\rm{SU}(2)_2$ theory, we have to use non-Abelian bosonization, and so we can no longer use the Abelian basis Eq.~\eqref{eq:abelianbasis}.
+Instead of building a similar non-Abelian basis from the modes $J^a_{-n}$, we take the 3-fermion theory point of view, though instead making use of the $\phi^a(x)$ of Eq.~\eqref{eq:jphi}.
 We can define modes $\phi^a_{-m}$ by

 One non-Abelian basis is then